 - Burns: Gas can spill out of ruptured fuel tanks and catch fire.
 Battery acid and antifreeze might also splatter, causing contact burns.

 - Partial or complete paralysis: Any damage to the spinal cord can result in a loss of sensation or movement.

-- Death” In thousands of car accidents, victims suffer fatal injuries, leaving behind grieving family members to pick up the pieces.
+- Death: In thousands of auto crashes, victims suffer fatal injuries, leaving behind grieving family members to pick up the pieces.

 - Suicidal Tendencies